 On a sun-hazed afternoon in the Florida Keys, a child goes missing from the beach.
-A mother’s scream is heard.
-A family is left broken.
-Dr Mirren Fitzpatrick appeals to the world to help find her daughter.
-They have come from Ireland to spend a holiday beside the sea, but that dreamy ideal has become a waking nightmare.
+Dr Mirren Fitzpatrick appeals to the world to help find her eight-year-old adopted daughter.
+The family are on holiday from Ireland, far from home and desperate to return there as they arrived – together.

-Yet before police are even on the scene, there are ripples of mistrust.
-Mirren was drinking at a bar – alone – when her youngest child went missing.
-Detective Rolle is sympathetic and believes Mirren's claim of innocence when she says someone must have taken Alannah, but his boss is unconvinced.
+Yet the police are immediately suspicious of Mirren.
+She was drinking at a bar – alone – shortly before reporting that her youngest child had disappeared.
 As rumours abound about Mirren’s past a trial-by-media ensues, and she is turned from a figure of pity to the villain of the piece.
-She is frantic with worry and desperate to keep the focus on the search.

-Breaking is a compelling exploration of a mother under the spotlight and how the shattering of ideals can be the ruin of a family.
-A stunning debut from a brilliant new voice in Irish crime fiction that will see readers question their own notions of motherhood, innocence and the inescapable consequences of the past.
+A stunning debut from a brilliant new voice in Irish crime fiction, perfect for fans of Gillian Flynn and Ashley Audrain.
+Breaking will see readers question their own notions of motherhood, guilt and the inescapable consequences of the past.

 ‘This story draws you in immediately… There is a real freshness to Cassidy’s approach to storytelling.
 And the ending is as disturbing and moving as those opening beach-scene pages.’
 Daily Mail

 ‘Another great debut, this twisty crime thriller had me gripped from the very first page!
 A new voice in Irish crime fiction – an author to watch.’
 Prima